Wexford Youths turn to crowdfunding for Champions League campaign

 Women’s National League champions Wexford Youths have launched a crowdfunding campaign to cover the costs involved in their Champions League qualifying campaign.

-The players already €500 a year each to be play for a side that have won three of the last four league titles and claimed a treble in 2018.
+The players already pay €500 a year each to play for a side that have won three of the last four league titles and claimed a treble in 2018.

 However, the expense of travelling to Lithuania to face three other sides hoping to qualify for the last 32 of the competition has left them seeking help from fans and sponsors.